 If you pour your best research and your most persuasive arguments into a white paper, you can instruct every other team to work from that as the foundation of a new campaign.

 You can tear down the content silos, and build up an integrated content marketing campaign.

 Tame your editorial calendar

-Another sad truth of content marketing today: The editorial calendar rules like a dictator.
+Another sad truth of today: The editorial calendar rules like a beast.

-“Yikes!
-It’s already Wednesday, we need another blog post for tomorrow!”
+- “Yikes!
+It’s already Wednesday, we need a new blog post for tomorrow!”

-While marketers and creative teams want to create useful and engaging content, the editorial calendar looms overhead yelling, “You’re late!
+While marketers and creative teams want to create useful engaging content, the editorial calendar is always yelling, “You’re late!
 You’re late!
 For a very important date!”

 - A press release

 - A webinar script